Jyotikumarii/apiReceiver/README.md

 Spring Boot Rabbit MQ Problem

 Statement 1: Purpose: To generate an event as a message and pass it to a broker system.
 You are learning "Event-Carried State Transfer" this way.
-If more interested, read first 2 heading of https://martinfowler.com/articles/201701-event-driven.html

 Problem: Suppose you have two micro services.
 Service 1: Responsible to Generating Events Service 2: Responsible fo Receiving Events Rabbit MQ: For transferring the message from Service 1 to Service 2 Use Cases 1: Service 1: Create an api accepting the customer.json file as an Object.

 Send the above message to a topic exchange.
 You can name is whatever you want.
 Service 2: Create a listener in service 2.
 This listener should be able to receive message from the above topic exchange.
-I am assuming you will figure out how to add queue to a listener using GOOGLE SEARCH.
 Just print the message to the log together with the queue name and routing key.
 Use Cases 2: Service 1: Create another api accepting the same JSON as an Object.

 Send the above message to a direct exchange.
 You can name is whatever you want.
 Service 2: Create a new listener in service 2.
 This listener should be able to receive message from the above direct exchange.
-I am assuming you will figure out how to add queue to a listener using GOOGLE SEARCH.
 Just print the message to the log.
 Together with the queue name.
 Use Cases 3: Service 1: Create another api accepting the same JSON as an Object.

 Send the above message to a Fanout exchange.
 You can name is whatever you want.
 Service 2: Create 3 new listener in service 2.
 All should be able to receive message from the above Fanout Exchange.
-I am assuming you will figure out how to add queue to a listener using GOOGLE SEARCH.
 Just print the message to the log.
 Together with the current queue name

 "manual.txt" file contains instruction to run service in docker.